kdbanman/macros/doc/gameroom.md

 Each playable gameroom can be in two parent states: `setup` or `running`.
 The first is for players to join, organize themselves, and finalize the configuration.
 The second is for the game engine to run.
-Lagging is a substate of running because lag detection during asyncronous setup state is impossible.

 Little (or, better, zero) engine code should be run on the server.
 Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server).